nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab1-linux/edX-Dev212x-Lab1-linux.md

+# edX DEV212x Intro to DevOps - LAB 1 (Java/Linux), Signing up and configuring lab dependencies and prerequisites #
+This is the Hands on Lab for module 1 of the Introduction to DevOps course - the Linux/Java track.

+The objectives of the labs in this course are to walk through the creation of a DevOps / continuous delivery pipeline that includes infrastructure-as-code, configuration-as-code, as well as code deployment.
+Although the labs aren't required to successfully complete this course, I highly recommend it, as creating a pipeline really gives you a feel for the power of DevOps.

+In order to run a course on DevOps that includes labs, we needed to select a platform on which to build out the exercises.
+Although this course is technology stack agnostic, the Visual Studio Team Services (VSTS) and Azure platforms were chosen for the demos and labs.
+Additionally, Git was selected as the version control system due to its availability on all modern operating systems.

+Both VSTS and Azure are accessible from a web browser (any operating system) and provide a free tier that is used in this class.
+Besides a browser, you will need to be able to Remote Desktop to an Azure Virtual Machine (which you'll create) that you will use for these labs.
+The VM is an Ubuntu VM that comes preconfigured with docker, IntelliJ, Eclipse, Java and Maven.

+The written labs in this course depend on several free prerequisites.
+However, if you choose, you can use whatever infrastructure platform, release management pipeline and version control system that you like.
+However, if you do so, you'll need to translate the labs into your own chosen tools.

+### Tasks Overview
+1. Create a Visual Studio Team Services (VSTS) account
+2. Create an Azure Free Trial account
+3. Create an Azure Linux VM for the labs

 ## Creating your Visual Studio Team Services account and Team project

 This exercise will walk you through the steps to creating your Visual